Glen Campbell: Death, legacy and tributes

 In June 2011, Campbell announced he had been diagnosed with Alzheimer's disease six months earlier.
-After his diagnosis was revealed, he withdrew from a scheduled Australian concert tour with Kenny Rogers.
 He became a patient at an Alzheimer's long-term care and treatment facility in 2014.
-That same year, Campbell was the subject of the documentary Glen Campbell: I'll Be Me, directed by longtime friend James Keach, that examined Campbell's Alzheimer's diagnosis and how it affected his musical performances during his final tour across the United States with his family.
-The documentary received critical acclaim, earning a rare 100% rating on Rotten Tomatoes.

 Campbell died in Nashville, Tennessee, on August 8, 2017, at the age of 81.
 He was buried at his family cemetery in Billstown, Arkansas.

 In June 2020, Campbell's wife of 34 years, Kim Campbell, published Gentle on My Mind: In Sickness and in Health with Glen Campbell, a memoir of their life together.

 Tributes and acclaim

 Following the announcement of Campbell's death, fellow musicians, friends and fans expressed their condolences and noted his music legacy.
 Recording Academy president Neil Portnow praised him for having been "an American treasure" whose songs, guitar work, and "dazzling showmanship shot him to superstardom in the 1960s" to make him one of the most successful music artists in history.

 Tributes poured in from countless others in the industry, including Brian Wilson of the Beach Boys, comedy writer and actor Steve Martin, Sheryl Crow, Dolly Parton, Lenny Kravitz, and Anne Murray.
 Campbell's former partner Tanya Tucker wrote and released a song in his honor, "Forever Loving You".

 Jimmy Webb, who wrote many of Campbell's hits and worked with him throughout his life, said that Campbell could play with "any guitar player in the world, from George Benson to Eric Clapton", adding that Paul McCartney considered him among the best guitar players.
 "People will realize what an extraordinary genius Glen really was", Webb told ABC News.

 The Country Music Television Channel (CMT) aired a special about his career a few days after his death.
 Other networks were also "lining up to honor his life and brilliant legacy", including interviews with Keith Urban, Reba McEntire and Blake Shelton, among others.

 Campbell's daughter Ashley was invited to perform at The O2 Arena in London as part of the C2C: Country to Country festival.
 Her set was billed as a special tribute to her father and included a medley of his hits alongside "Remembering", a song she wrote about Campbell's battle with Alzheimer's.